Examining Caregiving Roles to Differentiate the Effects of Using a Mobile App for Community Oversight for Privacy and

 The core idea behind collaborative community-based approaches \cite{wan_appmod_2020, chouhan_co-designing_2019, aljallad_designing_2019} is to empower individuals within trusted communities to practice social support \cite{dourish_social_2005, Das_social_2016}, enabling them to collaboratively assist one another in making both individual and collective privacy and security decisions.
-However, as suggested by Akter et al. \cite{akter_evaluating_2023}, these mechanisms are most effective when there are disparities in knowledge and expertise within the community, allowing those in need of support with mobile privacy and security decisions to benefit from the guidance of more knowledgeable community members. \edit{Despite this, the collaborative community-based mechanisms in the existing literature have not adequately considered the imbalance of expertise, caregiving roles, and the varying needs and perspectives \cite{badillo2020towards, park_towards_2023} that accompany them.
-Therefore, the objective of our study was to investigate how these approaches, which treat all community members as equals, may or may not benefit caregivees who require additional support, as well as how they help caregivers support others.} To examine these, we developed a collaborative community-based mobile privacy and security management app, CO-oPS, and conducted a study involving 22 groups of caregivers and caregivees who used the app within their groups.
+However, one of our prior work \cite{akter_evaluating_2023} suggested that these mechanisms are most effective when there are disparities in knowledge and expertise within the community, allowing those in need of support with mobile privacy and security decisions to benefit from the guidance of more knowledgeable community members. \edit{Despite this, the collaborative community-based mechanisms in the existing literature have not adequately considered the imbalance of expertise, caregiving roles, and the varying needs and perspectives \cite{badillo2020towards, park_towards_2023} that accompany them.
+Therefore, the objective of this paper is to investigate how these approaches, which treat all community members as equals, may or may not benefit caregivees who require additional support, as well as how they help caregivers support others.} To examine these, we developed a collaborative community-based mobile privacy and security management app, CO-oPS, and conducted a study involving 22 groups of caregivers and caregivees who used the app within their groups.
 In the following section, we present a design overview of the CO-oPS app.